Deepwater Horizon Oil Spill in the Gulf of Mexico

 Marine Mammal Injury Assessments and Restoration Planning under NRDA

-Injury assessments under NRDA involved quantifying the impact on either a specific type of resource (e.g., marine mammals) or habitat (e.g., deepwater).
-Marine mammal injury assessment studies conducted by the Deepwater Horizon Trustees included:
+Injury assessments conducted under NRDA involved quantifying the impact on either a specific type of resource (e.g., marine mammals) or habitat (e.g., deepwater).
+Marine mammal injury assessment studies were conducted from 2010 to 2015 and included:

 - Aerial surveys to track changes in abundance and shifts in spatial distribution relative to baseline (pre-spill) conditions.